ably/demo-mobile-phonegap-cordova/README.md

 http://ably-phonegap-cordova-demo.herokuapp.com/

 This static site demo is published to Heroku, there is no server-side code to run this demo.
+If you want to run this app with a local static website server, you can use a generic Rack server by running `bundle && rackup`.

 ## View demo locally in your browser
 Use the same steps as running on a mobile device, but use `browser` as a platform: